We love plastic. It’s cheap and easy to manipulate. We make utensils, bags, glasses, and water pipes out of it.

 How Polybutylene Came About

 We found out a bit late this wasn’t a good idea.
-Many plastic resins such as PVC, or PEX are excellent choices for piping.
+Many plastic resins, such as PVC or PEX, are excellent choices for piping.
 However, there is a problem specifically with polybutylene.
-Chemicals in water such as chlorine react with polybutylene causing deterioration.
+Chemicals in water, such as chlorine, react with polybutylene, causing deterioration.
 This deterioration isn’t detectable by cursory inspection.
-The pipe needs specialist’s inspection to confirm it’s about to fail.
+The pipe needs a specialist’s inspection to confirm it’s about to fail.

 The Problems Polybutylene Causes